 Initially, there is a peak time service of six trains per hours.
 This will increase to 12 by mid-2022.

 The whole area around Battersea Power Station, Vauxhall and Nine Elms is benefitting from regeneration: physical, social and economic.
 You only have to walk a short way to see that things are booming.
 The only piece that has been missing, until now, has been a robust transport link.
-There’s no holding us back now – Battersea is definitely the place to be.
+There’s no holding us back now – the future is Battersea.